luangf/portifolio/README.txt

 a portifolio that i'm working on.
-For now i know that the pages are made weird i'm still improving it.
+For now i know that the pages are made weird it has everything on the same '.html' i'm still improving it.

 The main one that im working on is called 'main.html'